 If you're new to programming you will undoubtedly come across GitHub & Git pretty early on.
 This episode describes the difference between the two, and explains how you'll use both.

 After a few weeks of zero productivity, I've set a new learning plan for myself to learn to code.
-If I'm going to be a professional full-stack developer, I need a plan.
+If I'm going to be a capable full-stack developer, I need a plan.

-Learning to code can be really overwhelming, especially if you're doing it with the hopes to make a major life transition.
+Learning to code can be really overwhelming, especially if you're doing it with the hopes of making income.
 The overwhelm has been hitting me over the past few weeks!

 I've just completed my first project where I call an API to randomly generate an inspiring quote, and this episode is all about how I did it.